ray-project/ray/doc/source/serve/index.md

 Many other solutions support defining a static graph in YAML or some other configuration language.
 This can be limiting and hard to work with.
-Ray Serve, on the other hand, supports multi-model composition using a programmable Python API where calls to different models look just like Python function calls.
+Ray Serve, on the other hand, supports multi-model composition using a programmable API where calls to different models look just like function calls.
-The models can use different resources and run across different machines in the cluster, but to the developer it's just like writing a regular program.
-See {ref}`serve-model-composition` for more details.
+The models can use different resources and run across different machines in the cluster, but to the developer it's just like writing a regular program (see {ref}`serve-model-composition` for more details).

 :::

 :::{dropdown} Flexibly scale up and allocate resources
+:animate: fade-in-slide-down

 Machine learning models are compute-intensive and therefore can be very expensive to operate.
 A key requirement for any ML serving system is being able to dynamically scale up and down and allocate the right resources for each model to handle the request load while saving cost.

 Serve offers a number of built-in primitives to help make your ML serving application efficient.
-It supports dynamically scaling the resources for a model up and down by adjusting the number of replicas (including autoscaling based on request load), batching requests to take advantage of efficient vectorized operations (especially important on GPUs!), and a flexible resource allocation model that enables you to serve many models on limited hardware resources.
+It supports dynamically scaling the resources for a model up and down by adjusting the number of replicas, batching requests to take advantage of efficient vectorized operations (especially important on GPUs), and a flexible resource allocation model that enables you to serve many models on limited hardware resources.

 :::

 :::{dropdown} Avoid framework or vendor lock-in
+:animate: fade-in-slide-down

-Machine learning moves fast!
-With new libraries and model architectures being released all the time, it's important to avoid locking yourself into a solution that is tied to a specific framework and therefore locking yourself out of the bext solution to suit your needs.
+Machine learning moves fast, with new libraries and model architectures being released all the time, it's important to avoid locking yourself into a solution that is tied to a specific framework.
-This is particularly important in serving, where making changes to your infrastrcture can be time consuming, expensive, and risky.
+This is particularly important in serving, where making changes to your infrastructure can be time consuming, expensive, and risky.
 Additionally, many hosted solutions are limited to a single cloud provider which can be a problem in today's multi-cloud world.

 Ray Serve is not tied to any specific machine learning library or framework, but rather provides a general-purpose scalable serving layer.